Concept Design and Development

 -

-We wanted to design a system to sort/filter data in both the live map and statistics view
+The dashboard needed to sort/filter data in both the live map and statistics view

 -